Google Translate Disclaimer

-The Saskatchewan LEAN Improvements in Manufacturing (SLIM) Program supports businesses involved in the value-added processing of crops and livestock to adopt best practices, new technologies and state-of-the-art processes that improve productivity and efficiency.
+The Saskatchewan LEAN Improvements in Manufacturing Program provides support to businesses involved in the value-added processing of crops and livestock to adopt best practices, new technologies and state-of-the-art processes that improve productivity and efficiency.

-Learn about training and education opportunities for young farmers in Saskatchewan.
+Learn about training and education opportunities for farmers in Saskatchewan.

 We need your feedback to improve saskatchewan.ca.
 Help us improve